Last Updated on December 15, 2020.

 5. They Delegate

-One underrated secret of moms who have it all together is that they know how to delegate.
+One of the most underrated mom hacks is delegation.
 You aren’t making all those messes by yourself!
 Your housemates should be contributing to the cleanup.
 Even the youngest kids can match socks and fold washcloths.
 Need ideas?
 Download the ultimate list of kid chores (by age) and my chore chart!

 Chores by Age & My Chore Chart Printables!